Visual Testing Guide for Better User Experience

 An essential component of a high-quality interface is usability.
 The following are some methods to improve usability:

-• Intuitive Navigation: Make sure that the navigation is both reasonable and intuitive.
-Make sure that navigation elements are positioned consistently, that key functions are easily accessible, and that labels are obvious.
+• Intuitive Navigation: Ensure that the navigation path is reasonable and is intuitive to use.
+Make sure that navigation elements are consistently located, that major functions are easily accessible, and that labels are clear.

 • Mechanisms of Feedback: Give users feedback so they know their actions are being noticed.
 This can involve more substantive feedback, like confirmation messages, or visual clues, such as illuminating a button when it is clicked.